LaihoE/DLAC/README.md

 ## Current progress
 First model 80% validation accuracy trained on 1600 kills and tested on 100.
 (The kills used were very blatant)

+## Model
+The Model currently takes in only ViewX, ViewY, X, Y, Z. Size of each kill (100,5)